 [98]Options for phytosanitary measures included in this commodity standard may be effective at managing pest risk when used alone or when integrated with other measures in a systems approach as described in ISPM 14 (The use of integrated measures in a systems approach for pest risk management).

-[99]The surface of taro corms is pitted and rough with crevices, holes and dead leaf stems.
-It can harbour pests (e.g. beetles, mites, nematodes), and soil residues containing soil-borne pests may stick to the surface.
-To reduce the risk of such pests remaining on the corms, measures such as thorough cleaning of the corms should be considered when assessing options for phytosanitary measures for this commodity.
+[99]It has a rough texture with cavities, cracks and remains of leaf stems when harvested.
+It can harbour pests (e.g. ants, beetles, nematodes), and soil residues containing soil-borne pests may stick to the surface.
+To reduce the risk of such pests remaining on the corms (e.g. washing and scraping) and storage of corms at hygienic packing and storage facilities measures such as thorough cleaning of the corms to remove soil residues and dead leaves from the crevices and holes should be considered when assessing options for phytosanitary measures for this commodity.

-[100]Table 2.
-General options for phytosanitary measures
+[100]